Okay, so we know how to host a party for people own own age.

 Place small tables near some of the seating so guests can put their drinks or food down.
 Make sure the lighting is pleasant but strong enough so that the tables can be seen en route to finding another shrimp skewer.

-Prepare some plain, low-fat foods that have little or no salt.
-Regardless of your theme, make it easy for people with allergies, on diets, or simply finicky to find something to munch on.
 Keep in mind that warm and cold foods often cannot be safely left out for more than an hour or two, and plan accordingly.
 (You can get important food safety tips here.)

 Visit the Clean Organized Home Store for the home safety products you need and more for a safe holiday season.